WP-Reloaded/apply-online-plugin/README.txt

 Different layout options e.g. grid layout, list layout, sidebar filter, popup form, etc.
 Application failure custom text option.

+= 2.5.5 =
+New: Admin email subject option in the plugin's setting.
+Fixed: PHP warning in class-applyonline.php file.

+= 2.5.4.2 =
+Fixed: PHP warning in class-applyonline.php file.

+= 2.5.4.1 =
+Fixed: Attachment link in the Printable version of the received application.

+= 2.5.4 =
+New: Application IDs in the Application table in the WordPress admin panel.
+New: Option to write ad title in the email subject.
+New: Security patch for PSID-149593e79c87 CVE-2023-45756.
+New: Security patch for PSID-baadd6626a79 CVE-2023-46080.
+Fixed: Email issues due to missing charset in the email header.

 = 2.5.3 =
+New: Security patch for PSID-e59ab80d07f4 CVE-2023-24391.
 Fixed: Attachment link for received application forms.

 = 2.5.2 =